 Given the Company's conclusion about the insufficiency of its cash reserves, significant doubt may be cast about the Company's ability to continue operating as a going concern.
-The continuation of the Company as a going concern for the foreseeable future depends mainly on raising sufficient capital, and in the interim, reducing, where possible, operating expenses (including making changes to the Company's research and development plans), including the delay of one or more of the Company's research and development programs, further reducing overhead and the possible disposition of assets.
+The continuation of the Company as a going concern for the foreseeable future depends mainly on raising sufficient capital, and in the interim, reducing, where possible, operating expenses (including making changes to the Company's research and development plans), including the delay of one or more of the Company's research and development possible disposition of assets.

-The Company has a total number of, 89,247,937 common shares issued and outstanding as at July 31, 2016 and the Company's working capital on July 31, 2016 was \$2,929,000.
+The Company has a total number of 90,059,279 common shares issued and outstanding as at October 31, 2016 and working capital of \$595,000.